WrightStuffNJ/WrightStuffNJ/SolutionDesign.md

 ### Glossary
-   - Administrator: An employee of the Diversity Counsil who manages administrative tasks such as approving new non-profit service providers.
+   - Administrator: An employee of the Diversity Council who manages administrative tasks such as approving new non-profit service providers.
-   - API Gateway: A proxy that sits between a client and a collection of back-end services that directs api calls to the proper service and returns the appropriate results.
+   - API Gateway: A proxy that sits between a client and a collection of back-end services that directs API calls to the proper service and returns the appropriate results.
-   - AWS Connect: Amazon Web Service Connect is an coud based IVR server provided by AWS for creating phone based customer contact systems.
+   - AWS Connect: Amazon Web Service Connect is a cloud based IVR server provided by AWS for creating phone based customer contact systems.
-   - Back End for Front End: Back end for front end is a microservices pattern that breaks away from monolithic systems that utilize a single api for all clients and breaks them up into specific client type api's that provide just the services needed for the consuming client.
+   - Back End for Front End: Back end for front end is a microservices pattern that breaks away from monolithic systems that utilize a single API for all clients and breaks them up into specific client type API's that provide just the services needed for the consuming client.
-   - Candidate: Users who wish to utilized the services provided by one of the Diversity Counsil's non-profit orgranizations.
+   - Candidate: Users who wish to utilize the services provided by one of the Diversity Council's non-profit organizations.
    - Cognito: Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 It scales to millions of users and supports sign-in with social identity providers, such as Apple, Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0 and OpenID Connect.
    - Content Delivery Network (CDN): A geographically distributed group of servers that work together to provide fast delivery of Internet content.
 A CDN provides faster access and delivery of content over the internet by placing the content closer to the users.
    - Email Service: A system that handles the generation and delivery on email messages to clients at scale.